snap-one/docs-driverworks-fundamentals/source/includes/19_driver_icon_management/_1-DRIVERICONMANAGEMENT.md

 Again we see the proxy binding ID and name attributes defined followed by the `image_source` value.
 This is followed by the small and large image attributes but note the URL to the images in quotations.
 As mentioned earlier, the only requirement for the URL definition is that it begins with "http://`"`

-Finally, if our single proxy driver uses an image provided through the .c4z file, our \<proxy\> XML would look like this:
+Finally, if our single proxy driver uses an image provided through the .c4z file, our \<proxy\> XML would look like the last example.

 ```xml
 <proxies qty = "1">